geckooooo/purkinje-device/README.md

 ### Blinking Frequency
 The LEDs flash such that they are on for 3ms and then off for varying intervals to create different visual effects.
 My anecdotal, empirical findings are:

-* 25ms: white with line patterns.
+* 25ms: white with line patterns
 * 35ms: milder colors, line patterns (rings, etc.)
-* 40ms: lots of fast-changing vivid colors.
+* 40ms: lots of fast-changing vivid colors
-* 50ms: splotches of color.
+* 50ms: splotches of color

 The research literature aligns pretty well with my results: